Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Proofs

 \subsubsection{\underline{Direct}}

-The achievability of $\mathcal{C}_\mathsf{WT}(\mathds{1}_{\{Y_1=y_1(X)\}}p_{Y_2,Z|X})$ is a consequence of Theorem 3 from \cite{Yassaee_random_binning2014}, where an inner bound on the secrecy-capacity region of any (non necessarily SD) WTBC with a common message and two private messages was derived.
-We restate \cite[Theorem 3]{Yassaee_random_binning2014} in the following while eliminating the common message therein ($R_0=0$).
+The achievability of $\mathcal{C}_\mathsf{WT}(\mathds{1}_{\{Y_1=y_1(X)\}}p_{Y_2,Z|X})$ is a consequence of Theorem 3 from~\cite{Yassaee_random_binning2014}, where an inner bound on the secrecy-capacity region of any DM-WTBC with a common message and two private messages was derived.
+We restate~\cite[Theorem 3]{Yassaee_random_binning2014} in the following without the common message ($R_0=0$).